Louise Morris, Counsellor and Psychotherapist in Farnham, MBACP, UKCP (Accred)

 Training, qualifications & experience

-Before training as an Integrative therapist, I practised as a solicitor in London and lecturer at Law School.
+Before training as an Integrative Counsellor and Psychotherapist, I practised as a solicitor in London and lecturer at Law School.
 I bring to my therapy practice the integration of the professionalism and clarity of thought of my legal career, the focus and communication skills of my teaching and myself, as another human being, with my own life experience.
-I hold a Clinical Diploma in Integrative Psychodynamic Counselling.
+I hold an Msc in Integrative Studies, a Clinical Diploma in Integrative Psychotherapy and a Clinical Diploma in Integrative Psychodynamic Counselling.
+I am a registered member of BACP and an accredited member of UKCP.

-I work with adults and currently spend one day a week at a charity, counselling survivors of sexual abuse.
-In my private practice, I offer one-to-one counselling, either on a long-term or short-term basis, with each session lasting 50 minutes.
+I work with adults, offering one-to-one counselling, either on a long-term or short-term basis, with each session lasting 50 minutes.
 I believe that therapy can be a useful support for any problem.

 British Association for Counselling & Psychotherapy